-In this series, we'll highlight four big dogs in an industry and compare their "cash king margins" over time, trying to determine which has the greatest likelihood of putting cash back in your pocket.
-After all, a company can pay dividends and buy back stock only after it's actually received cash -- not just when it books those accounting figments known as "profits."
+In this series, we'll highlight four companies in an industry and compare their "cash king margins" over time, trying to determine which has the greatest likelihood of putting cash back in your pocket.
+After all, a company can pay dividends and buy back stock only after it's received cash -- not just when it books those accounting figments known as "profits."

 The cash king margin

 Looking at a company's cash flow statement can help you determine whether its free cash flow backs up its reported profit.
 Companies that can create 10% or more free cash flow from their revenue can be powerful compounding machines for your portfolio.
 A sustained high cash king margin can be a good predictor of long-term stock returns.